abdalla980/OneLie/README.md

 No backend

+No user accounts

-No analytics (for now)
+No analytics (by design, for now)

-Project Structure
+📂 Project Structure
 oneline/
 ├── assets/
-│   └── questions.json      # All game questions
+│   └── questions.json        # Question database
 ├── lib/
 │   ├── main.dart
 │   ├── screens/